 Cryptocurrency marketplace refers to the built-in ability to let people exchange tokens with real-world products and services within a protocol, directly with each other without the need for a third party.

-Traditional e-commerce marketplaces involve a user buying real-world products and services through a third-party like eBay and Amazon, which is associated with increase of fees.
+Traditional e-commerce marketplaces involve a user buying real-world products and services through a third-party like eBay and Amazon, which is associated with an increase of fees.
 For instance, purchasing and payment processing at eBay costs users 10 to 15 percent in fees.
-Cryptocurrency marketplaces let users purchase goods and services at very low fees due to removal of third party roles in the facilitating transactions.
+Cryptocurrency marketplaces let users purchase goods and services at very low fees due to the removal of third party roles in the facilitating transactions.

 Using traditional bankers also leads to increased fees.

-Cryptocurrency marketplaces come with many other advantages such as letting users purchase with digital cryptocurrencies in addition to FIAT (most banks and third party e-commerce platforms allow only FIAT dealings).
+Cryptocurrency marketplaces come with many other advantages such as letting users purchase with digital cryptocurrencies in addition to FIAT (most banks and third-party e-commerce platforms allow only FIAT dealings).

-Cryptocurrency markets can basically be divided into three categories: decentralized marketplaces that are built on the blockchain, peer-to-peer non blockchain-based marketplaces and centralized crypto marketplaces that operate over the website.
+Cryptocurrency markets can basically be divided into three categories: decentralized marketplaces that are built on the blockchain, peer-to-peer non-blockchain-based marketplaces and centralized crypto marketplaces that operate over the website.

 Decentralized marketplaces built on the blockchain